lanbeilyj/Accerlerated-C-plus-plus/chapter13/README.md

 #Exercises
+these exercises are basically same as chapter10 and chapter09,for improve the efficiency,some of the exercises you can reference to these two chapter.
 13-0.
 Compile, execute, and test the programs in this chapter.

 13-1.
 Annotate the Core and Grad constructors to write the constructor's name and argument list when the constructor is executed.
 For example, you should add a statement such as